 Acute Kidney Injury

 Acute kidney injury (AKI), also known as acute renal failure, is the sudden loss of kidney function from any cause, where the kidneys rapidly become unable to filter waste products from the blood.
 As a result, harmful wastes accumulate, posing serious risks to health.
+AKI is typically identified by a rise in blood creatinine levels or reduced urine output and may result from reduced blood flow to the kidneys, direct kidney damage, or obstruction to urine flow.
+It can cause symptoms such as swelling, fatigue, confusion, nausea, and breathing difficulty, and in severe cases may require supportive care or temporary dialysis, with a risk of progressing to chronic kidney disease.

-AKI can develop within hours to days and is most common in hospitalized patients, especially those in intensive care.
+Acute Kidney Disease can develop within hours to days and is most common in hospitalized patients, especially those in intensive care.
 Although AKI can be life-threatening and often requires intensive treatment, it is typically reversible.
 With proper care, most people regain normal or nearly normal kidney function.

 • Blood loss from major bleeding